 The 121 total unit sales of premium products generated a minimum of $121 in profits; $1 per vend after COG, commission and applicable sales taxes.

-The rest of the regular products produced a profit in the range of $0.30 per vend to $0.70 per vend after COG, commission and sales tax at the machine.
+The rest of the regular products produce a profit in the range of $0.30 per vend to $0.70 per vend after COG, commission and sales tax at this machine.
 In some instances, a regular product must sell three to four units to match the $1 per vend profit from the premium products.

 You can calculate the number of unit sales your own regular products would need to achieve this $1 per vend profit after COG, your average commission and applicable sales taxes.

 Higher priced items make a difference